 o “Keep it simple, stupid” works for church signs, too.
 The signs should have “just the facts” – after all, there’s only so much fine print you can read at 35 mph.
 Somewhere the church’s website should be on the sign.

 o Signs with changeable lettering are not bulletin boards but are marketing tools – the messages must be a positive reflection on God and your church.
-Pithy messages are cute but what are you communicating?
+Pithy messages are cute but what are you communicating? - Parking lot entrance signs

 o Can drivers see quickly (at 35 mph) where and how to get into your driveway?

-• Parking lot maintenanceo Every other year get your parking lot re-striped.
+o What about coming in at night, in snow, or rain – is the driveway marked with reflectors, poles, or other visual aids? - Parking lot maintenanceo Every other year get your parking lot re-striped.
 Well-marked lines help people park cars properly.
 It also cuts down on “creative parking.”

 o “Creative parking” can lead to fewer actual parking spaces and to a bad impression to guests.
 It is also a hazard if it blocks access to emergency vehicles.

 o Some first-timers come to an evening performance.
 Light the parking lot so they can see how to get back to their car and continue their positive experience after the special event.
-Of course, residential churches need to consider the impact of lighting on neighboring houses and turn off parking lots at a reasonable hour.
+Of course, residential churches need to consider the impact of lighting on neighboring houses and turn off parking lots at a reasonable hour. - Guest parking

 o Ensure your guest parking (not “visitor parking”) is near the main entrance doors.
 Label these clearly so members don’t park there.